 Not only can substance abuse cause mental health issues to arise, but it can also worsen the symptoms.
 These mental health issues can make it much easier to become reliant on the substances, and going without them can make the symptoms much harder to deal with than they would without said issues.

 As there are two different issues that need to be treated, dual diagnosis isn’t always treated the same way as other forms of addiction treatment.
 It may be obvious to the counselor that the drug issue isn’t going to go away without the mental health issue going first, so the approach would try to treat both issues at the same time.

-Individuals who are experiencing substance abuse addictions and mental health issues need someone that they can trust with their issues.
-Someone is confidential, which is why counselors are so important when it comes to recovery.
+Individuals who are experiencing substance abuse addictions and mental health issues need someone they can trust with their issues.
+Someone who is confidential, which is why counselors are so important when it comes to recovery.

 Whether you’re on an outpatient program or a partial hospitalization program, a counselor is there to make sure you’re staying on track and listening to your troubles.
 Feeling heard and talking out your feelings is a huge step in overcoming your addiction.

 Your counselor may try a number of different therapies on you to find the most effective course of action.
 CBT can be used to treat both drug addictions and mental health issues, so it can prove to be effective when it comes to a dual diagnosis.
 Mindfulness is another helpful practice you may learn with your counselor to help you be more in control of your thoughts and emotions.